ucb-bar/maveric-bringup/README.md

 - [x] fix up the signal name mappings on the schematic
 - [x] allocate one more layer for signal routing, combine VDD/VDDV into one layer
 - [x] add holes next to FMC connector
+- Length matching is unnecessary
+- Support UART to Pmod through FPGA and with board headers directly
+- Termination shouldn't cause any issues
+- Make sure you have lots of test points, lots of ground test points too, make sure every probe for a signal has a short path to ground nearby
+- Make sure the JTAG clock is exposed on a header pin
+- Make sure you have standoffs near the FMC connector

 ## PCB CAD